amosgyamfi/open-swiftui-animations/README.md

 ### Animate Anything With SwiftUI
 ![SwiftUI animations preview](GIF_Previews/jiggleAndJelloGithub.gif)

 SwiftUI animation is compelling and superb.
-With minimal effort, you can add incredible effects and beautiful animations to your apps. **Why use an animation library instead of creating these tiny effects yourself?** Get inspiration from [here](OpenSwiftUIAnimations) and start building your SwiftUI animations today.
+You can add incredible effects and beautiful animations to your apps with minimal effort. **Why use an animation library instead of creating these tiny effects yourself?** Get inspiration from [here](OpenSwiftUIAnimations) and start building your SwiftUI animations today.
 Most animations here are based on the animations section in the [Apple Developer Documentation](https://developer.apple.com/documentation/swiftui/animations).
 Check out the [Xcode project](OpenSwiftUIAnimations) for examples of the new [Phase Animator](https://developer.apple.com/documentation/swiftui/phaseanimator), Symbol Effects, [Keyframe Animator](https://developer.apple.com/documentation/swiftui/keyframeanimator), and [Spring Animations](https://developer.apple.com/documentation/swiftui/spring) for iOS 17 and beyond.
 Do you want to see an animation that is not here, or did you find an engaging one to add?
 Contact me on X: [@amos_gyamfi](https://twitter.com/amos_gyamfi) or add it as a task in the [project's backlog](https://github.com/users/amosgyamfi/projects/1/views/1).

 ### Thinking, Weighing Options, Evaluating Sentence
 ![](GIF_Previews/thinkingWeighingEvaluating.gif)